tldr-pages/tldr/pages/linux/dpigs.md

 `-n, --lines=N`

 - Use FILE instead of the default dpkg status file:

 `-s, --status=FILE`

-- Display the largest source packages of binary packages installed on the system.
+- Display the largest source packages of binary packages installed on the system:

 `-S, --source`

 - Display package sizes in human-readable format: